bigboytimi/bigboytimi/README.md

  <!-- About section -->

 ---
 🤔 Problem-solver by day, playlist virtuoso by night.
-Meet Big Tech Timmy, the Backend Bard with a mission to elevate the human experience through tech.
+I'm a code monkey with a mission to elevate the human experience through tech.

 🛠️ Skills: JavaScript, Java, Python, APIs (and a knack for crafting Spotify playlists that could rival Spotify Wrapped).